-The District participates in the following cost-sharing multiple-employer defined benefit pension plans administered by PERA.
-PERA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
-PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.
+The District participates in the following cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+PERA's defined benefit pension plan is established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
+PERA's defined benefit pension plan is tax qualified plan under Section 401(a) of the Internal Revenue Code.